mariee2024/mariee2024.github.io/README.md

 <p>
 My Website will be based on Vegan recipes, from Breakfast to Dinner to Dessert and drinks.
-Each meal will have two options to choose from.
+For each meal you will have two options to choose from.
 </p>

 [helloworld (BONJOUR) link](https://mariee2024.github.io/Helloworld/)